The worst home record vs the worst away record. 4-4, then...

 Gus Poyet then made 10 changes for the FA Cup clash with Kidderminster, and saw his second string do just about enough to oust the non-league side.

-They shouldn’t have too much trouble firing themselves up thanks to comments made by former manager Paolo Di Canio this week, with Sunderland considering legal action against the Italian.
+They shouldn’t have too much trouble firing themselves up thanks to comments made by former manager Paolo Di Canio this week, with Sunderland considering legal action

 He launched a scathing attack on several members of the Sunderland squad, labelling defender Phil Bardsley and midfielder Lee Cattermole as “rotten” and captain John O’Shea as “two-faced”.